 - The Honorable Shirley Jackson, former Chairman of the Nuclear Regulatory Commission

-- Dr. Marcus King, Georgetown University’s Edmund A. Walsh School of Foreign Service*
+- Dr. Marcus King, Professor at Georgetown University’s Edmund A. Walsh School of Foreign Service*

 - Representative Elaine Luria, former U.S. representative from Virginia’s 2nd congressional district

-- Mr. Sean McGarvey, North America’s Building Trades Unions
+- Mr. Sean McGarvey, President of North America’s Building Trades Unions

 - The Honorable Bob Perciasepe, former Deputy Administrator of the U.S. Environmental Protection Agency